-Have you stopped to consider the physical, mental, and emotional health effects of using a mask for our children while at school or in public?
+Have you stopped to consider the physical, mental, and emotional health effects of using masks on our children while at school or in public?

-Let’s take a minute to consider some factors.
+Can you take a minute to consider factors on kids and masks?

 🔹Psychologically, is having a temperature “gun” pointed to the middle of your forehead by an authority figure or adults regularly having an effect?